-If students fight at school, a referral will be made to the Wilkinson County Youth Court for minors and charges will be filed in Wilkinson County Justice Court for adults.
+\ A referral will be made to the Wilkinson County Youth Court for minors and charges will be filed in Wilkinson County Justice Court for adults.

-Students who fight and/or provoke a fight may lose their lunch privileges with the general student body for the remainder of the year.
 If it is necessary, law enforcement officials will be requested to come to the school to transport the guilty party or parties away from school.
 Otherwise, an effort will be made to contact parents/guardians to immediately come to the school to take their sons or daughters home.

-Past experience has shown that arguments, confrontations, fights, etc. usually do not occur without reason.
-It is our philosophy that there are windows of opportunity that exist to avoid these negative behaviors.
 Students who do nothing to avoid arguments, confrontations, fights, etc. when the opportunity exists will face school disciplinary punishment and possibly criminal charges.
 It is the responsibility of all students to inform the principal and/or teacher(s)/school personnel of any situation in which another student is harassing or confronting them with some type or negative behavior.